nwanguma/nwanguma/readme.md

 I am actively interviewing for front-end or fullstack roles though so shoot me a line if you like what you see.

-## Pronouns:
-He/him.

 ## Currently working on:
 Challenge ng - I'm trying to help new developers land jobs by completing challenges created by Nigerian start-ups.

 This is a MERN stack app with the backend completed and deployed via heroku.
 Building the front-end with React/Redux and Styled-Components.
 I hope to go live this month.

 ## Learning:
-I'm not sure the term self-taught developer applies to me because I've learned most of what I know by taking courses on Udemy.
 I love to learn and I'm pretty good at it.
 I like to build even more complex projects than the ones included in my courses, this helps me nail down my skills.
 I'm currently taking a microservices with node js course on Udemy, I hope to come out of this course with pretty decent microservices architecture skills.

 ## Writing:
 I write about my experience going from code noobie to landing my first tech role and a bunch of other stuff [here](https://nwanguma.medium.com/)

-## Looking to collaborate on:
-I'm open to working on cool and exciting projects that solve real problems.

 ## Interests:
 JavaScript, web development, music, sports.